Summer-tested Phoenix braves relentless wave of extreme heat | Science-Environment

 But the long-term warming trend - with nights that don't cool down and asphalt and concrete that retain heat and themselves can help push up temperatures - is worrisome.
 "People outside of Phoenix see 113 or 114 and gasp," Waltz said.
 "We usually take cover around 118 or 119.
 But it's very hot and dangerous."

-Her group, based at Northern Arizona University in Flagstaff, would normally get on the road at around 8 a.m., arriving in Mesa about 2-1/2 hours later.
-This week, they started at 6 a.m. in hopes of beating some of the heat.
+Her group had hopes of beating some of the heat by arriving early.
 But by 8:30 a.m., temperatures had already surpassed 100 (38 C).
-It's not just the heat coming from the sun that can be harmful.
 Asphalt temperatures can reach 160 degrees F (71 C) in the summer, the Arizona Humane Society wrote on its blog.

 The sidewalks and streets are so hot that dog walker Cooper Burton will not take animals out after 9 a.m.
 "We don't want their paws to burn," he said.